 The issues of disbelief and refusal cannot be resolved by calling upon science.
 Science has failed to persuade believers in the supernatural that evolution has created the earth and life, and also neuroscientists who believe that the brain is a biological computer will be unable to accept ideas that counter their belief-based reasoning.
 To accept new interpretations of reality, the scientists would have to invalidate their beliefs, their understanding of the world, and their ways of thinking.
 Doing so is next to impossible because a person's mind is a reference of cognitive reality.
 Whatever the mind thinks is perceived as logical, and even false conclusions are believed to be correct.
 This is why many a brain researcher is stuck in an endless pursuit of scientific discoveries that lead to nowhere.
 Information about the existence of valid explanation of the brain physiology is rejected, and unproductive paths are followed.

 One reason that prevents brain researchers from learning about the architecture and function of the human mind is purely economical.
 Brain researchers who have received grants to do a specific study from the position of computational neuroanatomy cannot afford to deviate from their preconceived ideas.
 They cannot say, "Sorry, our assumption was totally bogus.
 There is no point in pursuing computational techniques, because they cannot produce intelligence, or uncover the functional architecture of the brain, or explain the most basic human qualities."
 Had the team members done so, too many jobs would be lost; too many donors would withdraw their support, and the prestige of the research organization would suffer.
 Incidentally, every brain researcher unconsciously believes that he is on the right track and that he is an essential worker.
-A similar handicap is produced by the combination of morality, politics, beliefs, and emotions, and negatively affects all aspects of cognitive neuroscience.
+A similar handicap is produced by the combination of morality, politics, beliefs, and emotions.

 When it comes to brain research, scholars and scientists belong to research teams and the academia.
 Conformance with the views of the leadership and sponsors is of utmost importance if one wants to advance his or her misguided career.
 Not science, facts, or discoveries, but compliance with the prevailing views and practices is what is valued.
 A related factor is a personal feeling of belonging.
 If members of a research group achieve an ideological consensus, they feel comfortable with each other and also feel good about selves.
 Voluntarily reached consensus reassures every individual that he is right and that he understands the topic.
 This is how religious groups operate.
 Despite being divorced from reality, the groups believe that they are at the center of reality.
 Raising any objection to the group's consensus carries harsh penalties.
 By discovering how the brain works and how it malfunctions, a researcher could ruin his or her career because the academic, social, political, or legal implications of the discovery might not be acceptable to the colleagues and the superiors.
 Similarly as Galileo, also today's discoverer has to be careful when his work interferes with social beliefs and policies.
 And even the researcher might not like the findings.
 The discoveries might challenge the scientist's personal beliefs about his mental and moral qualities.
 All these influences unconsciously force researchers to shy away from learning about the faculties of the human brain.
 By believing that the brain is a computer (that is a rational machine) and by carefully avoiding the issues of drives, emotion, and pathology, scientists stay on the solid path of political correctness.
 But this well-tread path has not led to our understanding of the human brain to this day and is guaranteed not to lead there in the future.